sylwia-budzynska/orangecon-2024-codeql-workshop/test.md

 <summary>Hints</summary>

 - Use the template below and note:
-- in the `isSource` predicate, limit the `source` variable to be of the `RemoteFlowSource` type.
+- in the `isSource` predicate, refine the `source` variable to be of the `RemoteFlowSource` type.
-- in the `isSink` predicate, limit the `sink` variable to be the first argument to an `os.system` call.
-Note you can use your `OsSystemSink` class here.
+- in the `isSink` predicate, refine the `sink` variable to be the first argument to an `os.system` call.
+Do it using the `exists` mechanism and your `OsSystemSink` class.
+  - `exists` is a mechanism for introducing temporary variables with a restricted scope.
+You can think of them as their own from-where-select.
+In this case, use `exists` to introduce the variable `call` with type `OsSystemSink` and then refine `sink` to be the first argument to the `call`.

 ```codeql
 /**
  * @name DataFlow configuration